CloudNativeAI/model-spec/docs/config.md

     A list of licenses under which the model is distributed, represented as [SPDX License Expressions][spdx-license-expression].

+  - **capabilities** _array of string_, OPTIONAL

+    A list of special capabilities that the model supports, such as "reasoning", "multimodal".

 - **config** _object_, REQUIRED

   Contains the technical metadata for the model.